 Figure 1.
 The Australian Government’s open data on broadband availability and quality.

 Key industry players have recognised the value of open government data.
 A number of large digital companies have invested on related initiatives—Google has created a Public Data Explorer, an online platform where large public datasets could be explored, visualised, and communicated.
 Google donated almost $5 million to programs that support open government data.
-Microsoft established the Open Government Data Initiative DataLab, a cloud-based open data catalogue that provides citizens access to government data and enable developers to obtain data via open standards Application Programming Interfaces (API).
+Microsoft established the Open Government Data Initiative DataLab, a cloud-based open data catalogue that provides citizens access to government data and enables developers to obtain data via open standards Application Programming Interfaces (API).
 Intel has the Data Services Accelerator, an innovation pipeline for sourcing solutions through the use of open federal data, seeking to support and sustain data-centric start up communities.

 Open government data matters—and key to maximising its value is a greater understanding of its economic benefits and how these benefits are conferred to the government and other relevant stakeholders.
 This will help develop and improve open government data policies that can revolutionise the way we see, receive, and use data-driven goods and services.